 Step 4.)
 Stock up on Terminal Tackle & Live Bait

 This is not the time for your flawless, top-water frog skipping technique.
 Do your best to use live bait and purchase it ahead of time.
 Break out the Live Bait Hooks, Split Shot Weights, Floats, and a 12 count of Nightcrawlers.
 My go to when taking kids out for Panfish is a #6 Bait Holder Hook, 1/4″ piece of Nightcrawler, a 1″ Neon EZ Float for visibility, and a 3/0 Split Shot Weight separating the two.
 Our Beginner Fishing Kit is a good fit for this combo.
 For In-Shore Saltwater, use a 3″ Popping Cork with a 1.5 ft. mono/flouro leader tied to a 1/4 oz.
 Jig with a White 3″ Curl Tail Grub.
 For Surf Fishing Saltwater, tie up a 2 oz.
 Pyramid Sinker above a 12″ metal leader attached to a #1 Live Bait Hook threaded with Shrimp or Squid.

 Step 5.)
 Use an Age Appropriate Fishing Rod and Reel

 Make sure the fishing rod/reel combo is age and experience appropriate.
 A good rule of thumb for kids age 7 and under would be a youth fishing kit which is about 2.5 ft. in length and has a manageable button stop design to make casting easy.
 For ages 8-12, try a junior model that has the same Spin-casting reel features of the 7 and under youth model but with a larger reel size mounted to a longer 4 ft. rod.
 This combo gives the child the same easy to use system, but on a larger scale so it feels more age appropriate.
-After age 12 a basic Ugly Stick Combo in Medium size is a solid entry level combo for anyone getting started.
+After age 12 a basic multi-species rod and reel combo in Medium size is a solid entry level combo for anyone getting started.
 For In-Shore or Surf Fishing Saltwater you will most likely need to teach them with adult sized combos since conditions and entry level tackle will require larger set-ups.
 In this case, do your best to be involved on all steps of the process but emphasize their contribution and allow them to retrieve any catch.